gcanales75/demo-kms/README.md

     > This command passes the password argument as a variable in the python script run, encrypts the password using a KMS data key and sends the protected password to the DynamoDB table with a `PutItem` action.
 The item uses a randomly generated `user` number as *Partition Key* value.

-1. Go to DynamoDB and explore the items in table `demo-kms`.
+1. Go to **DynamoDB** and explore the items in table `demo-kms`.
 You must see an item with the user number similar to the CloudShell stdout.
 You will also notice the `userpasswd` value is encrypted.

-1. You will retrieve the non encrypted password from the DynamosDB table running a second python script which references the `user` number (*Partition key*).
+1. Now you will retrieve the encrypted password from the **DynamosDB** table and decrypt it running a second python script which references the `user` number (*Partition key*).
 Run the below command replacing the `user` placeholder with the actual `user` number displayed after the encryption file run.
 Also replace the `replace-me-with-the-kms-key-id` placeholder with the actual **Key ID** you previously paste in a notepad (remove brackets `[]`).

     ```sh
     python3 decrypt-passwd.py xxxxx [replace-me-with-the-kms-key-id]